 - 1. Before installing the hoist, check the following: - a.
 Make sure all supporting structures and attaching devices are strong enough to hold your intended loads.
 If in doubt, consult a qualified structural engineer. - b.
 Provide proper branch circuit protection for the hoist as recommended in the National Electrical Code. - c.
-The power supply should be within plus or minus 10% of the voltage specified on the motor nameplate.
-It is critical to use adequate sized power cables, especially with 1-phase hoists (See Table 3, page 11).
+The power supply should be plus or minus 10% of the voltage specified on the motor nameplate.
+It is critical to use adequate sized power cables, especially with 1-phase hoists (See Table 5, page 11).
 Be sure dual voltage hoists are connected or wired to correspond with your power supply (See WIRING, page 9). - d.
 Installation area must provide operating conditions for the operator including sufficient room for the operator and other personnel to stand clear of the load at all times. - e.
-For installations where the slack chain hanging from the unit may be objectionable or hazardous, the use of a chain container is recommended.
-See CHAIN CONTAINER, page 5.

-- 2. Before operating the hoist, be sure to observe the following: - a.
-ALWAYS DISCONNECT HOIST FROM POWER SUPPLY before removing electrical cover or when making any electrical connection in the hoist or pushbutton station. - b.
+For installations where the slack chain hanging from the unit may be objectionable or hazardous, the use of a chain container is recommended (See CHAIN CONTAINER, page 5). - 2.
+JLCET models come with a Coffing ETB push-type trolley and an adaptable suspension lug.
+ETB trolleys are made to run on American Standard I-Beams and Wide Flange Beams with flange widths up to 8".
+For assembly refer to the instructions provided with the trolley.
+The hoist lug must be centered with the sideplates (±1 washer).
+Due to the lug thickness, the washer placement between each sideplate and the lug may differ by 1 less washer than the generic instructions specify.For installations where the trolley can not be slid onto the end of a beam, leave the load pin nuts loose enough to get the wheels around the beam flange.
+Check the flange width setting before tightening the nuts to 125 ft-lbs.
+Be sure to have end stops on your beam. - 3.
+Before operating the hoist, be sure to observe the following: a.
+ALWAYS DISCONNECT HOIST FROM POWER - SUPPLY before removing electrical cover or when making any electrical connection in the hoist or pushbutton station. - b.
 The ground wire (green colored) of the power cable should always be connected to a suitable ground by means of a screw or clamp.
-An alligator clip does not make a safe ground connection. - c.
+An alligator clip does not make a safe ground connection.

+- c.
 When installing a three-phase hoist, make only temporary connections at the power source.
 Push the "UP" button and observe the direction of the load block.
 If it raises, the phasing is correct and permanent connections may be made at the power source.
 If the load block lowers when the "UP" button is pushed, release the button immediately since the limit switches will not operate to protect the hoist from over-travel.
 Reverse any two wires (except the green ground wire) at the power source to correct the load hook direction (phasing).
 Do not change connections in the hoist or pushbutton assembly. - d.
 Make sure load chain is not twisted as it travels into the hoist. - e.
 Operate hoist in a hanging position only.
 Hoist should be permitted to align itself for a straight line pull.
 Do not attempt to pull around corners. - f.
-Read ASME-B30.16 Safety Code for Hoists. - 3.
-If necessary, lubricate the chain, see LUBRICATION, page 10. - 4.
+Read ASME-B30.16 Safety Code for Hoists. - 4.
+Lubricate the chain if necessary, see LUBRICATION, page 9. - 5.
 Check the function of the limit switches.
-Before placing hoist in operation, check limit switch adjustment.
-Operate pushbutton until near stop point and inch into stop limit both top and bottom.
+Before placing hoist in operation, check limit switch settings.
+Operate pushbutton until near stop point and inch into stop limit, both top and bottom.
 If either switch is not correct, adjust according to LIMIT SWITCH ADJUSTMENT, page 8.